My Personal Nutrition and Fitness Plan for Fall 2023

 My Fat Loss Phase/calorie deficit Nutrition Plan

 Ok, let’s dive into it - since I’m a nutrition coach, I’ll start with how I’m approaching my nutrition during this fat loss phase.
 A fat loss phase requires a calorie deficit (eating less calories than your body needs to maintain current weight).
 Obviously I follow a macro-based plan.
-If you’re curious about macros and want to learn more, I recommend subscribing to my newsletter.
+If you’re curious about macros and want to learn more, I recommend grabbing my FREE 3-Day Macro Quick Start.

 I’ve spent the majority of the past 2 years eating in maintenance or a slight surplus, so I could build muscle.
 I am not someone who builds muscle easily, so it took consistency and TIME to get where I am today.
 I’ll delve more into my fitness plan in the next section!